 The particular advantage of studying economics at City is the wide variety of applied subjects available, all of which reflect the strong research and consultancy interests of the faculty.

-Below are some of the courses that are expected to run in 2017/18:
+Below are some of the courses that are expected to run for Study Abroad students in 2018/19:

 |EC1008 Introduction to Microeconomics||EC1009 Introduction to Macroeconomics|